 long, you may urinate sooner.

 If you are unable to urinate, open the clamp or stopcock and drain the urine and record the amount.
 If you are very uncomfortable before four hours, open the stopcock or clamp earlier.
 Record the amount of urine that was in your bladder.

 If you were able to urinate, measure the amount using the container you were given.

 Discard the urine into the toilet.

 Right away, open the stopcock or clamp.
-Urine will drain into the bag connected to the catheter.
-Leave the catheter open for 5 minutes to make sure that all the urine has drained out.
+Urine will drain into the bag connected to the tube.
+Leave the tube open for 5 minutes to make sure that all the urine has drained out.